-Georg-August-Universität Göttingen 6 C 4 WLH Universität Kassel/Witzenhausen Module M.SIA.E30M: Social research methods

-- are able to independently plan and design their research. - are able to independently design questionnaires for qualitative and quantitative research. - know the principles of transcribing and coding qualitative data and the principles of |120 h data preparation of quantitative data - know the principles of data collection and interviewer and interviewee relationship - know the relevant qualitative and quantitative social research methods - · are aware of the differences of qualitative and quantitative research methods - are able to implement qualitative and quantitative methods in a mixed methods research design - know fundamentals of qualitative and quantitative data analyses - · acquire skills to independently conduct qualitative and quantitative social research methods
+Georg-August-Universität Göttingen 6 C Universität Kassel/Witzenhausen 4 WLH Module M.SIA.E30M: Social research methods Learning outcome, core skills: are able to independently plan and design their research. are able to independently design questionnaires for qualitative and quantitative research. know the principles of transcribing and coding qualitative data and the principles of data preparation of quantitative data know the principles of data collection and interviewer and interviewee relationship know the relevant qualitative and quantitative social research methods are aware of the differences of qualitative and quantitative methods in a mixed methods research design know fundamentals of qualitative and quantitative data analyses acquire skills to independently conduct qualitative and quantitative social research methods Workload: Attendance time: 60 h Self-study time: 120 h Course: Social Research Methods (Lecture, Seminar) Contents : This course is designed to lay the foundations of good empirical research in the social sciences.

-Self-study time:

-Course: Social Research Methods (Lecture, Seminar)

-This course is designed to lay the foundations of good empirical research in the social sciences.
 The seminar will first focus on the fundamentals of social research, including: the logic of scientific inquiry, developing qualitative and quantitative questionnaires, sampling, and measurement.
 This seminar will expose you to the diverse methods available to social scientists, including survey, qualitative interviews, qualitative comparative analysis, and discuss their strengths and weaknesses.
 Students become acquainted with a variety of approaches to research design, and are helped to develop their own research projects and to evaluate the products of qualitative and quantitative research.

-Examination: Written examination (90 minutes, 60%) and presentation (30 minutes, 40%)

-Knowledge of current qualitative and quantitative methods.
+Examination: Written examination (90 minutes, 60%) and presentation (30 minutes, 40%) Examination requirements: Knowledge of current qualitative and quantitative methods.
 Background of current forms of data analysis.
 Profound knowledge of the relevant terms of qualitative and quantitative research.
 Skills in the application of methods and knowledge of the interpretation of data.
 Students should be able to understand and explain qualitative and quantitative research processes and read and explain tables and figures.
+6 C

+Admission requirements: Recommended previous knowledge:

+none none

+Language: Person responsible for module:

+English Dr. Thomas Krikser

+Course frequency: Duration:

-Admission requirements: Recommended previous knowledge: none Language: English Person responsible for module: Dr. Thomas Krikser Course frequency: each summer semester; Witzenhausen Duration: 1 semester[s]
+each summer semester; Witzenhausen 1 semester[s]